WRLE

 ted@wrle.com

-Ted Kostendt has been a commercial real estate analyst and valuation specialist since 1980.
+Werner (Ted) Kostendt has been a commercial real estate analyst and valuation specialist since 1980.
 He has been involved in some of the largest property valuations ever undertaken in the United States.
 For example, while employed at L.W.
-Ellwood & Company of New York during which time he was promoted to Vice President of the firm, he was personally and primarily responsible for the valuation of the Pan Am Building, the largest office building in Midtown Manhattan.
+Ellwood & Company of New York, during which time he was promoted to Vice President of the firm, he was personally and primarily responsible for the valuation of the Pan Am Building, the largest office building in Midtown Manhattan.
 He played a key role in the appraisal of Rockefeller Center, a valuation which resulted in the largest dollar value conclusion in an appraisal up to that point in time.
-The nation’s largest lenders, law firms, and real estate investors have relied on his judgment and expertise with respect to their highest exposure and most challenging valuation issues.
+His experience during this time involved primary responsibility for the valuation of commercial property in more than 30 states throughout the country.

 Ted was invited to participate as a discussant at the annual meeting of the American Real Estate & Urban Economics Association in New York City commenting from the practitioner’s perspective on a paper entitled Estimating Real Estate Systematic Risk from Aggregate Level Appraisal Based Returns by David Geltner, MIT.
-His comments regarding the impact of the internet on the shopping center industry were published in the Appraisal Journal.
+He presented at the International Right of Way Association Appraisal Day Seminar in 2013 regarding his experience appraising major New York City office buildings.
+In 2015 he participated on and helped design webinar presentations for the American Bar Association and the Appraisal Institute.
+These presentations dealt with hydraulic fracturing’s impact on real estate value.